For individuals of color, even personal finance can be a heartbreaking reminder of racial inequality.

 Data also tells that story.
-Of the average Black and Hispanic households, just 10.1 percent and 7.2 percent, respectively, received an inheritance, according to the Fed.
-That compares with 30 percent of the average White household.
-Prospects look similarly bleak.
-Just 6 percent and 4.2 percent of Black and Hispanic households, respectively, are expecting to gain an inheritance, compared with 17.1 percent of Whites, the Fed also found.
+Of the average Black and Hispanic households, just 10.1 percent and 7.2 percent, respectively, received an inheritance, according to the Fed, compared with 30 percent of the average White household.

 Meanwhile, Black college graduates owe $25,000 more in student loans on average than White students and default at higher rates than their White counterparts, according to 2021 figures from EducationData.org.

 Lamar Watson, CFP and founder of Washington, D.C.-based Dream Financial Planning, has seen remnants of this phenomenon in his own professional life.
-The first of his family to attend a four-year college, Watson said he was forced to finance his college education with student loans with little-to-no awareness of how much it would affect his future.
+The first of his family to attend a four-year college, Watson said he had to finance his education with student loans and had little-to-no awareness of how much it would affect his future.
 During his first few years at work, he said he watched his more affluent colleagues purchase homes while he was still saddled with debt.

 Wealth gap perpetuates by affecting homeownership rates, financial security